FarukErat/Notes_and_Tutorials/authentication.md

 ## SCRAM (Salted Challenge Response Authentication Mechanism):

 When the communication between the client and the server is not encrypted, the system is vulnerable to MITM(man in the middle) attack.
 In order to mitigate password sniffing, password is not sent over the untrusted connection.
+(Zero Knowledge Proof?)

 **Here is how password authentication works, without passing password over the wire:**